Why bring meditation and mindfulness into the workplace?

 It’s important to cultivate the habit of being gentle with ourselves.
 This is especially important for people who have harsh inner critics.

 We need to make a real commitment to practice in order to overcome the inner and outer obstacles that may surface.
-The Teacher is a coach, providing guidance and inspiration, and helping to remove obstacles as they arise.
+A Teacher can provide the coaching, insights, and support to help you overcome these obstacles.

 To make these programs work in organizations, a skillful internal communication program is key.
 These programs are most effective if they’re customized for your culture and unique needs.